akshita1807/OOPS/README.md

 # Destructor
 It is complement of destructor.It automatically gets called when object of a class is destroyed.It deallocates the memory which was previously allocated to thr object.
 It has same name as od class but preceded by ~.
+It is not possible to define more than one destructor.
+The destructor is only one way to destroy the object created by the constructor.
+Hence destructor can-not be overloaded.
+Destructor neither requires any argument nor returns any value.

 # Scope resolution operator ::
 -used for namespace